 Attendance at all class meetings (and professional conduct) is expected.
 You are responsible for all announcements, syllabus revisions, assignments, and any other material discussed in all class meetings.

 Find Support:

 Free assistance is available in the Accounting Lab in room BLB 135.
-You are also welcome to visit me during office hours or schedule an alternative meeting time.
-We can also meet online.
+You are encouraged to visit me during office hours or schedule an alternative meeting time.
+We can also meet online via gotomeeting.com.

 Take Control: